 The Person Full Name Mask

-DataVeil does not preserve any punctuation or special symbols such as the characters ; : , . | / \ The only exception is that the Separator Character shall be included in the masked Full Name if the 'Expect Separator Character...' option is selected and the separator was found in the original value or the original value was NULL.
+DataVeil does not preserve any punctuation or special symbols such as the characters ; : , . | / \ The only exception is that the Separator Character shall be included in the masked Full Name if the 'Expect Separator Character...' option is selected and the separator was found in the original value.

 The default Person Full Name mask is shown below.

-Last Name appears at:
+Family Name appears at: